department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/health-record/conversation-guide.md

 ## Project-specific setup and Intro - 10 minutes

 Thanks for joining us today!
 My name is Kristen and I also have some colleagues on the line observing and taking notes.
-Today we're going to discuss how you communicate medication, allergy, and immunization changes your VA provider.
-Then, you will help design medication, allergy, and immunization interfaces.
+Today we're going to discuss how you communicate medication, allergy, and immunization changes to your VA provider.
+Then, you will help us prioritize and group together medication, allergy, and immunization information that we could display in a new va.gov feature.

 - **In this session, we want to hear your honest opinions.** We are not testing your ability.
 We just want to improve our tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 - **This entire session should take about an hour.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.